 What's A level Biology about?

-The study of life itself, A level Biology explores the theories and principles involved in living systems, in all their intricate beauty.
-Topics you will learn about include: lifestyle, transport, genes and health, development, plants and the environment, the natural environment and species survival, energy, exercise and co-ordination, as well as practical biology and research skills.
-By the end of the course you will know about the principles of genetics, molecules, taxonomy, natural selection, evolutionary theory, global warming, bacteria and viruses, and more.
+As the study of life itself, A Level Biology explores the theories and principles involved in living systems, in all their intricate beauty.
+Topics you will learn about include Cell Biology, Exchange and Transport, Biodiversity, Evolution, Homeostasis, Genetics and Ecosystems, as well as practical biology and research skills.
+By the end of the course, you will have a thorough understanding of key principles in Biology, ready to take the next steps in your education or career.

-You will gain an understanding of how society makes decisions about scientific issues, as well some of the ways in which the scientific community contributes to the success of the economy and society.
+You will also gain an understanding of the ways in which Biology links to our everyday lives, including how society makes decisions about scientific issues, as well some of the ways in which the scientific community contributes to the success of the economy and society.

 Further reading: